VardanMelik/bixrp-old/src/bixd/app/paths/README.md

 People are given estimates so they can make a decision as to whether the overall cost is good enough for them.

-This is the **rippled** implementation; there are many other possible implementations!
+This is the **bixd** implementation; there are many other possible implementations!

-**rippled** uses a variety of search techniques:
+**bixd** uses a variety of search techniques:

 1. Hebbian learning.
  * Reuse found liquidity.
  * Good liquidity is often reusable.
- * When searching, limit our search to the rippled cache.
+ * When searching, limit our search to the bixd cache.
 2. Six degrees of separation.
  * If sending value through individual's account, expect no path to have more than six hops.
  * According to [Facebook studies](https://www.facebook.com/notes/facebook-data-team/anatomy-of-facebook/10150388519243859) as of late 2011, its users are separated by fewer than five steps.